-- Discuss how public relations is practiced in an organizational context, with reference to a specific case. - Present your subject by identifying its specific and measurable communication objectives. - Analyze your case by identifying and applying a relevant public relations theory and/or by researching and integrating historical precedents. - Show how successful outcomes are or could be evaluated. - Draw sound conclusions and make feasible and valid recommendations that may be applicable to future cases.
+Discuss how public relations is practiced in an organizational context, with reference to a specific case.

+- Present your subject by identifying its specific and measurable communication objectives. - Analyze your case by identifying and applying a relevant public relations theory and/or by researching and integrating historical precedents. - Show how successful outcomes are or could be evaluated. - Draw sound conclusions and make feasible and valid recommendations that may be applicable to future cases. - Assignment instructions will be posted to Moodle in early January 2024.